 The options that depart from Panama City are the fastest and cheapest way to get to the islands:

 - 4×4 Jeep Taxi + Water Taxi: The trip from Panama City takes about 4 hours in total.
 Most tours leave early in the morning and include a 2.5-hour 4×4 ride to the port, where you’ll then hop on a 30 to 45-minute boat to the islands.
-This is typically included in most day trips or overnight trips departing from Panama City, though if it isn’t, you can book it here – just ask when you book your tour or accomodation whether transportation to San Blas from Panama City is included or not.
+This is typically included in most day trips or overnight trips departing from Panama City, though if it isn’t – just ask when you book your tour or accomodation whether transportation to San Blas from Panama City is included or not.

 - Flight on Air Panama: Flights depart every day around 5-6am from Marcos Gelabert Airport (PAC) in Panama City.
 The flight lasts 45 minutes and costs about $350 round trip.
 If you opt for this option, be sure to let your accomodation know when you’ll be arriving so they can arrange. to pick you up.